Local field potential: Synchronised input

-The local field potential is believed to represent the sum of synaptic inputs into the observed area, as opposed to the spike data, which represents the output from the area.
-In the LFP, high-frequency fluctuations in the potential difference are filtered out, leaving only the slower fluctuations.
-The fast fluctuations are mostly caused by the short inward and outward currents of action potentials, while the direct contribution of action potentials is minimal in the LFP.
-The LFP is thus composed of the more sustained currents in the tissue, such as the synaptic and somato-dendritic currents.
+The local field potential is believed to represent the sum of synaptic inputs into the observed area, as opposed to the spikes, which represents the output from the area.
+The fast fluctuations are mostly caused by the short inward and outward currents of action potentials, while the LFP is composed of the more sustained currents in the tissue that are generated by synaptic activity (EPSCs and IPSCs).
 Data-driven models have shown a predictive relationship between the LFPs and spike activity.
-The major slow currents involved in generating the LFP are believed to be the same that generate the postsynaptic potential (PSP).
-It was originally thought that EPSPs and IPSPs were the exclusive constituents of LFPs, but phenomena unrelated to synaptic events were later found to contribute to the signal (Kobayashi 1997).
+A common method to investigate LFP oscillations that lead to spikes is to calculate spike-triggered averages (see figure).
+This is done after the recording (off line) by detecting the spikes as fast downward deflections, cutting out the temporal sections around the spike (+/- 250 ms) and averaging the spike-aligned traces for each recording site.
+Alternatively, spikes can be removed from the extracellular recording traces by low-pass filtering, revealing the LFP.